Laxmiprashanth4480/Expense-Tracker/README.md

-# Pocketly: Expense Tracking System
+# Expense Tracking System

-Pocketly is a powerful and intuitive expense tracker application built using the MERN stack (MongoDB, Express, React, Node.js) and integrated with GenAI.
+Expense Tracker is a powerful and intuitive expense tracker application built using the MERN stack (MongoDB, Express, React, Node.js) and integrated with GenAI.
 This application helps users track their income, expenses, and financial habits, providing insights and suggestions for better financial management.

 ## Features